 ASBSD and School Administrators of South Dakota (SASD) have jointly developed an evaluation tool for superintendents.
-This can be found on our website: http://www.asbsd.org/page203.aspx
+This can be found on our website on the Publications & Forms page under the Superintendent Evaluation Resources heading.

 POLICY DEVELOPMENT

 One of the most important duties of the school board is to establish district policy.
 Policies set the direction and structure of the district.
 They are the means by which the school board's vision and goals are turned into action and provide a bridge between the board's goals and everyday school administration.